pohleric/sgg00425-stac/README.md

 This is the code repository for the course SGG.00425 "Environmental data and methods".

-You can either download it as a zip file (Code button), or clone it with "git": git clone https://github.com/pohleric/sgg00425-stac.git
+You can either download it as a zip file (green "Code" button), or clone it with "git": git clone https://github.com/pohleric/sgg00425-stac.git